nicklafferty/craftycody/content/life/park-city-ut.md

 We don't do a lot of "last minute" trips, but both of us had been talking about trying snowboarding for a while.
 We've both been skiing separately, but have never taken a mountain vacation together.

+We landed on Park City, UT because, well, it's a really popular ski destination and popular places usually have all of their tourist activities down to a science.
+We wanted a vacation that would be easy to plan since it's something we hadn't done before.

 Gear

 Park City